openstax/napkin-notes/phil/cnx-routes.md

 - Leaf nodes **must** be [Page](#page)s
   - These Pages end up being rendered as Preface, Chapter Sections, and Appendixes
+  - When a book is baked additional leaf nodes are created (referred to as `composite-page` in the HTML and in code)
 - Non-Leaf nodes end up being Units or Chapters, depending on the depth of the node

 Example URL: https://cnx.org/contents/031da8d3-b525-429c-80cf-6c8ed997733a